flashcordon/Recommandations/Podcasts-en-anglais.md

 ## Fiction and writing

 - [Science and Futurism with Isaac Arthur](https://player.fm/series/science-futurism-with-isaac-arthur)
+> Podcast by Isaac Arthur.
+Durée des épisodes : 20 à 30 minutes.
 - [Harry Potter and the Methods of rationality](http://www.hpmorpodcast.com/)
+> An alternate universe story, where Petunia married a scientist.
+Harry enters the wizarding world armed with Enlightenment ideals and the experimental spirit.
+Durée des épisodes : 20 à 45 minutes.
 - [Imaginary worlds](https://www.imaginaryworldspodcast.org/)
+> Imaginary Worlds is a bi-weekly podcast about science fiction and other fantasy genres.
+Host Eric Molinsky talks with novelists, screenwriters, comic book artists, filmmakers, and game designers about their craft of creating fictional worlds.
+The show also looks at the fan experience, exploring what makes us suspend our disbelief, and what happens when that spell is broken.
+Fantasy worlds may be set in distant planets or parallel dimensions, but they are crafted here on Earth and on some level relate to our daily lives.
+Employing his years of experience in public radio, Eric brings a sophisticated, thoughtfully produced voice to the far-out and fantastical.
+Durée des épisodes : 30 minutes.
 - [Our opinions are correct](https://www.ouropinionsarecorrect.com/)
+> Explore the meaning of science fiction, and how it's relevant to real-life science and society.
+Your hosts are Annalee Newitz, a science journalist who writes science fiction, and Charlie Jane Anders, a science fiction writer who is obsessed with science.
+Every two weeks, we take deep dives into science fiction books, movies, television, and comics that will expand your mind -- and maybe change your life.
+Durée des épisodes : 35 à 50 minutes.
 - [Flash Forward](https://www.flashforwardpod.com/)
+> Flash Forward is a critically acclaimed podcast about the future.
+In each episode, host Rose Eveleth takes on a possible (or not so possible) future scenario — everything from the existence of artificial wombs, to what would happen if space pirates dragged a second moon to Earth.
+What would the warranty on a sex robot look like?
+How would diplomacy work if we couldn’t lie?
+Could there ever be a black market for fecal transplants?
+(Complicated, it wouldn’t, and yes, respectively, in case you’re curious.)
+By combining audio drama and deep reporting, Flash Forward gives listeners an original and unique window into the future, and just how likely different scenarios might be.
+Durée des épisodes : 30 minutes à 1h.

 ## Social sciences and Humanities